pingcap/docs-cn/tidb-binlog/tidb-binlog-faq.md

 1. Check whether Pump's GC works well:

-    - Check whether the **gc_tso** time in Pump’s monitoring panel is identical with that of the configuration file.
+    - Check whether the **gc_tso** time in Pump's monitoring panel is identical with that of the configuration file.

 2. If GC works well, perform the following steps to reduce the amount of space required for a single Pump: